hashsequence/Linux-Job-Worker/README.md

 ####  DataStore

-* we can use sync.Map in Go to implement a set of structs to store process info
+* we can use Map in Go to implement a set of structs to store process info and use sync.mutex to handle concurrent transactions, the key to the map will be \<uuid\>-\<startTimeStamp\>
+     ```go
+        type ProcessInfo struct {
+            pid int
+            string startTimeStamp
+            string endTimeStamp
+            string processName
+            string uuid
+            string logPath
+            bool isRunning
+            int exitCode
+        }

+        type dataStore map[string]ProcessInfo
+        //methods to manage access to dataStore
+        //...
+     ```

 #### Server

-* data store for running pid, starting timestamp, process names

-    * can be implemented with a concurrent map
+* use a DataStore Structure to function as a in-memory database

 * function to execute commands